BeautyMaforo/BeautyMaforo/README.md

 - 👀 I’m interested in Data Science.
 - 🌱 I’m currently learning at Telone Centre for learning..
 - 💞️ I’m looking to collaborate on zindi competitions.
-- 📫 How to reach me ...
+- 📫 How to reach me follow me on facebook, instagram,likedin as Beauty Joyce Maforo

 <!---
 BeautyMaforo/BeautyMaforo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.